-Since Pioneer’s 1938 start as a radio and speaker repair shop, it has grown immensely to become a synonym of quality and performance around the world.
+Since Pioneer's 1938 start as a radio and speaker repair shop, it has grown immensely to become a synonym for quality and performance around the world.

 This is the kind of flagship car stereo you can expect from such a brand as Pioneer.
 Indeed, the all-in-one approach features a capacitive touch screen on the 10.1” floating screen to effortlessly control the plethora of options available.
 The slim single-DIN chassis fits into most car dashboards with ease.

-The built-in MOSFET amplifier offers 50-watts peak power x 4 channels.
-6-channel preamp outputs (4-volt front, rear, sub) allows for ample expandability if and when it’s needed.
+The built-in MOSFET amplifier offers 50-watt peak power x 4 channels.
+6-channel preamp outputs (4-volt front, rear, sub) allow for ample expandability if and when it's needed.